sourav-ganguly/sourav-ganguly.github.io/_posts/2021-4-25-asynchronous-programming-swift.markdown

 ---
 layout: post
 title:  "Asynchronus Programming is Flutter: Future, async, await"
-date:   2021-4-25 1 12:10:16 +0600
+date:   2021-4-25
 categories: flutter, dart, async
 ---

-Asynchronous operations let your program complete work while waiting for another operation to finish.
+> Asynchronous operations let your program complete work while waiting for another operation to finish.

 #### Synchronous vs asynchronous operation:
-Synchronous operation: A operation that blocks other operations from executing before it completes.
+**Synchronous operation:** A operation that blocks other operations from executing before it completes.
-Asynchronous operation: A operation that allows other operation to execute before it completes.
+**Asynchronous operation:** A operation that allows other operation to execute before it completes.

 #### Here are some common asynchronous operations:
 * Fetching data over a network.